Amazon Echo vs Google Home UK: which one is right for you?

 The future is here - we have the ability to control our lights, our heating, and appliances, with nothing but our voices, and smart speakers are at the heart of it all.

 Google Home has recently upped its smart home game in a big way.
-In the UK it supports smart lighting from Philips Hue and LIFX, smart heating from Nest and Honeywell, hubs including Samsung's SmartThings and Wink, security devices from Ring anf August, plus an array of plugs and switches from WeMo, TP-Link and Insignia Connect.
-Tado's smart heating and radiator thermostats will also arrive in summer 2017.
+In the UK it supports smart lighting from Philips Hue and LIFX, smart heating from Nest, Tado, Honeywell and recently Hive, hubs including Samsung's SmartThings and Wink, security devices from Ring and August, plus an array of plugs and switches from WeMo, TP-Link and Insignia Connect.

-The one service in which the Echo has Google truly beat though, is Hive smart heating.
-It's a surprise omission from Google Home, particularly as Hive supports smart bulbs and plugs not too.
-But with British Gas recently stating that it's "closely watching" Google Home, this is surely only an update away.

-Otherwise, the two are now very evenly matched.
+In short, the two are now very evenly matched.
 Both let you control robot vacuums with your voice (they each support Neato Botvac Connected, with Alexa also playing nice with iRobot Roomba's range).
 This is truly the pinnacle of human laziness.
-Marvelous.
+Marvellous.

-Both Google Home and the Echo support custom commands though IFTT, and while SmartThings can get most things done on Google Home, if you’re after a little more flexibility (or are a Hive user in the UK), then Alexa on the Echo is the best choice for smart homes (but only just).
+Both Google Home and the Echo also support custom commands though IFTTT, and while SmartThings can get most things done on Google Home, if you’re after a little more flexibility, then Alexa on the Echo is the best choice for smart homes (but only just).

 Winner: Amazon Echo (just) - Amazon's speaker plays nice with a few more devices and services, but it's very close